NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/1fff9681-20c2-47a8-8af3-9fb919511539" />

-## 1.1 What Is This?
+## 1.1 What Is End of Conflict Framework?

-A systematic five-stage process for resolving conflicts that seem intractable (*not "in a tractor"—but close*).
+A systematic five-stage process for resolving conflicts that seem intractable
+> (*not "in a tractor"—but close*).

 It applies to disputes between people, groups, or institutions, and to internal dilemmas within one person (modelled as competing "parties").
+The framework demands precision at each stage, making solvable problems tractable
+> (*not tractorable - tractable*)

-The framework demands precision at each stage, making solvable problems tractable (_tractorable_) by separating _what happened_ from _what it means_ from _what to do about it_.
+by separating _what happened_ from _what it means_ from _what to do about it_.

 ## 1.2 What Is Its Purpose?